-Because of its relaxed pace and comparatively light physical demands, lawn bowls is a popular participant sport, particularly for the elderly.
-There is also a considerable professional competition dominated by younger men and women.
+Because of its relaxed pace and comparatively light physical demands, lawn bowls is a popular participant sport, particularly for older people.
+There are also professional competitions that are popular with younger players.

 A good way to get started is to join a local club or start playing socially.
 However, you don’t always need to join a club to play bowls.
-A new phenomenon is ‘barefoot bowls’, where established clubs have opened their greens to paying customers who rent rinks and bowls for limited time.
+A great way to be introduced to the sport is ‘barefoot bowls’, where clubs open their greens to paying customers who rent rinks and bowls for social play.
 It’s popular with the 20–30 years age group, who enjoy the social, informal structure.
 It can be a good way to become familiar with the sport.